AllanElleuch/ChromeExtension-HuaweiAutoForm/README.md

 # ChromeExtension- Scrapper

 # Description
-This extension allow you to translate automatically in every languages an Android APP description on the play store.
-This allow you to reach as much people as possible on the market.
+This extension allow you to translate automatically your Android APP description in every languages for the Huawei Store.
+This way you can reach as much possible users as possible.
+Another extension exist for the Play Store but is private.

 # How to use (french description)